geodynamics/pylith/docs/developer/contributing/workflow.md

 ## Keeping a feature branch in sync with branch `main`

 The PyLith `main` branch may change while you are working on a feature branch.
-In some cases it might be a new feature that you do not need and does not affect your work, in which case it does not matter whether you incorporate those changes into your feature branch.
+In some cases it might have a new feature that you do not need and does not affect your work, in which case it does not matter whether you incorporate those changes into your feature branch.
-However, in other cases, there might be an important bugfix or feature that you want to integrate into your feature branch while you are working on it.
+However, in other cases, there might be an important bugfix or feature that you want to use in your feature branch while you are working on it.
 The recommended way to incorporate these changes is to rebase your feature branch relative to the PyLith `main` branch.

 Rebasing essentially replays your commits on top of the commits in the other branch.
-With interactive rebasing, you can also rewrite the commit history of a feature branch by reordering, dropping, and/pr combining (squashing) commits.
+With interactive rebasing you can also rewrite the commit history of a feature branch by reordering, dropping, and/pr combining (squashing) commits.
 See [Git: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) for more information.

 :::{danger}
-Rebasing and force pushing can irreversible damage to your repository.
+Rebasing and force pushing can cause irreversible damage to your repository.
 We recommend practicing rebasing using a toy repository before attempting to rebase with real code.
 :::

 The primary steps to rebasing with respect to the PyLith `main` branch are: